MichelleGri/la-boulangerie/README.md

 ### HTML Validator

-The [W3c Markup Validation Service](https://validator.w3.org/) was used to check the validity of HTML markup of all four pages of the website.
+The [W3c Markup Validation Service](https://validator.w3.org/) was used to check validity of HTML markup of all four pages of the site.
 The results are displayed below.

 Homepage